What Are Sepsis Symptoms?

 What Are the 3 Stages of Sepsis?

 Sepsis progresses through three stages: sepsis, severe sepsis, and septic shock.
-This serious condition is the body’s extreme response to an infection and can quickly become life-threatening, especially in elderly nursing home residents.
-It may also point to nursing home neglect.
+This serious condition occurs when the body’s extreme response to an infection causes widespread inflammation, which can damage blood vessels and lead to organ failure.
+It can quickly become life-threatening (particularly for elderly nursing home residents) and may also indicate potential nursing home neglect.

 Knowing the risk factors and the three stages of sepsis can help family members and caregivers recognize the signs early on and seek immediate medical attention.